NithinKumar1994/Swing-Processing/README.md

 csv file is scanned and data is processed and stored in arraylists.This data is used to process the swing data using the 4 functions.<br>
-searchContinuityAboveValue(data, indexBegin, indexEnd, threshold,<br>
+<br>searchContinuityAboveValue(data, indexBegin, indexEnd, threshold,
-winLength) - from indexBegin to indexEnd, search data for values that are higher than<br>
-threshold.
-Returns the first index where data has values that meet this criteria for at least<br>
-winLength samples in a row.<br>
+winLength) - from indexBegin to indexEnd, search data for values that are higher than threshold.
+Returns the first index where data has values that meet this criteria for at least winLength samples in a row.</br>
 ● backSearchContinuityWithinRange(data, indexBegin, indexEnd,<br>
 thresholdLo, thresholdHi, winLength) - from indexBegin to indexEnd (where<br>
 indexBegin is larger than indexEnd), search data for values that are higher than<br>